 Grantley Adams International Airport is very close to the most southern tip of the island.
 All the international flights arrive and depart from here.
 The good news is that the airport is no more than a 40-minute drive to all of the Barbados villas and often less.

 Barbados has direct flights from more international cities than almost every other Caribbean island.
-Direct flights are available from London, Manchester, Frankfurt, Brussels, New York, Miami, Charlotte, Atlanta, Dallas, Montreal, Toronto and San Juan.
+Direct flights are available from New York, London, Manchester, Frankfurt, Brussels, Miami, Charlotte, Atlanta, Dallas, Montreal, Toronto, and San Juan.

-Also, there are a lot of inter Caribbean connections which in turn make Barbados a great option for a two-centre holiday in the Caribbean.
+Also, there are a lot of inter Caribbean connections which in turn make Barbados a great option for a two-center holiday in the Caribbean.
 There are direct flights from Antigua, St Lucia, Dominica, St Vincent, Mustique, Canouan, Trinidad, Tobago, Grenada and Martinique.
 We have a full list of airlines and routes.

 When do I visit?